 Once you’ve determined how you’re going to apply, the next step before going forward with the application is to contact the city licensing office to see if a bond is required.
 Some states require a small bond for yourself and anyone you may have working for you.

-If you’re state requires a bond, you can apply in person at a bonding company for a $5,000 surety bond (this is the minimum amount).
+If your state requires a bond, you can apply in person at a bonding company for a $5,000 surety bond (this is the minimum amount).
 To avoid having to go in person check and see if you can apply through the bonding company’s website.

 Some states require a surety bond because they protect the obligee against losses resulting from the principal’s failure to meet the obligation.